jmahmood/Daemon18xx/README.md

 * The presidency of a public company transfers only to the largest shareholder who holds at least 20% of its stock.
+* Certificate limits now follow the 1830 rules.
+The maximum number of certificates depends on player count and includes both private and public holdings.
+* If you sell shares of a company during a stock round, you cannot buy shares in that same company again until the next stock round begins.